-PROPOSAL: One Stop Shop Establishment Review
+PROPOSAL: One Stop Shop Review

-More about this option: The One Stop Shop (OSS) Network has reduced in line with a reduction in visitors to OSS outlets.
-Savings are achieved by the removal of vacant posts which are no longer required.
+More about this option: The One Stop Shop (OSS) Network has reduced in line with a reduction in visitors to OSS outlets and a move to new access channels including appointments.
+Savings are achieved by the removal of vacant posts which are no longer required linked to this change.